Thailand by Train

 Railway Relics

 Up and down the Thai Railway Network, are relics of the past.
-I photographed the strange vehicle above some time ago, but was unable to find anything about it.
+I photographed the strange vehicle below some time ago, but was unable to find anything about it.
 It appears to be a WWII era diesel truck fitted on a bogie to allow it to use the railway system.

 See the history section for more images.